 In other words, they have native clients for these platforms, allowing you to install them without further tweaks and fiddling – even when talking about a Linux VPN app.
 ExpressVPN, being among the best providers out there, still takes the lead regarding device compatibility for other platforms.

 You see, it has a native Fire TV Stick app and its router support is more extensive, making the whole setup much easier on both platforms.
-PIA doesn’t have a native Firestick app, so you’ll have to use a workaround to make it work on this streaming device.
+PIA doesn’t have a native Fire TV Stick app, so you’ll have to use a workaround to make it work on this streaming device.

 Private Internet Access

 The user experience is going to vary drastically between these providers.
-You see, PIA VPN is a bit sluggish and its apps feel like driving a big truck – it’s slow and unresponsive.
-Mobile apps are a different story and you can find out more about them in my PIA VPN review.
+You see, PIA VPN is a bit sluggish, and its apps feel like driving a big truck – it’s slow and unresponsive.
+Mobile apps are a different story, and you can find out more about them in our PIA VPN review.

-For now, let’s talk about the Windows (desktop) app which, I think, many of you will use.
+For now, let’s talk about the Windows (desktop) app, which, we think, many of you will use.
 It looks minimalistic, but opening the server list unwraps it, extending the app window further below.
-This makes the window extremely large if you have a low-res screen, it’ll take up some space.
+This makes the window extremely large; if you have a low-res screen, it’ll take up some space.

 ExpressVPN

 ExpressVPN is the polar opposite of Private Internet Access.
-Its app is small and it feels like driving a Ferrari as opposed to a big greasy truck.
-Once you open it up, the app lets you connect to the fastest server in 2-3 seconds, and scrolling through the server list is blazing fast.
+Its app is small, and it feels like driving a Ferrari as opposed to a big, greasy truck.
+Once you open it up, the app lets you connect to the fastest server in two to three seconds, and scrolling through the server list is blazing fast.

-Another thing I like about ExpressVPN is how simplistic its Settings menu is.
-You have all important VPN features in two menus where you can find a kill switch, protocol selection, and other relevant functionalities.
-Plus, ExpressVPN is identical on ALL platforms!
+Another thing we like about ExpressVPN is how simplistic its Settings menu is.
+You have all the important VPN features in two menus where you can find a kill switch, protocol selection, and other relevant functionalities.
+Plus, ExpressVPN is identical on all platforms!

 Who Wins?